Healthcare call centers: 3 high-impact best practices

 Did you know that missed appointments cost the US healthcare system an incredible $150 billion each year?
-Automating appointment reminders with calls or messages, you can offer patients the opportunity to confirm, reschedule, or cancel their appointment ahead of time, reducing no-shows and maximizing capacity utilization.
+By automating appointment reminders with calls or messages, you can offer patients the opportunity to confirm, reschedule or cancel their appointment ahead of time, reducing no-shows and maximizing capacity utilization.

-Medication non-adherence is a big problem in the healthcare industry - it’s thought to result in around 100,000 preventable deaths every year.
-Not only does medication non-adherence threaten patient health, according to the NCPA it contributes approximately $290 billion dollars every year in added costs to the healthcare system—and that’s in the United States alone.
+Medication non-adherence is a big problem in the healthcare industry—it results in approximately 125,000 preventable deaths every year.
+Not only does medication non-adherence threaten patient health, it contributes approximately $290 billion every year in added costs to the healthcare system—and that’s in the United States alone.

 Capturing Patient Feedback

-Getting patient feedback can be extremely difficult because there’s very little incentive for people to make the effort once they’ve received their treatment.
-So, the convenience of automated voice or SMS surveys significantly improves patient feedback response rates.
+Getting patient feedback can be difficult because there’s very little incentive for people to make the effort once they’ve received their treatment.
+The convenience of automated voice or SMS surveys significantly improves patient feedback response rates.

-Sending feedback requests and allowing patients to submit feedback via SMS or voice responses is the most convenient feedback channel for patients.
-This also has a massive usability advantage over paper feedback forms, since the feedback is already in a digital format, which is easily uploaded to patient databases or tracking software for aggregation and analysis.
+Sending feedback requests and allowing patients to submit feedback via SMS or voice responses is the most convenient feedback channel for most patients.
+Digital feedback responses have a massive usability advantage over paper feedback forms; since the feedback is already in a digital format, it can be easily uploaded to patient databases or tracking software for aggregation and analysis.

 Medical call centers don’t just handle phone calls.
 In medical communications, there are several different contact points: